 Tel :(+6) 082 370264 / 370422

-All visitors are required to be accompanied by guide to visit the Frog Pond
+All visitors are required to be accompanied by park staff to visit the Frog Pond.
+No slippers are allowed for jungle trekking.

-The Park HQ has 5 large bungalows with 2 bedrooms (6 beds), rest houses (10 beds), hostel (12 beds), all with air-con, TV, hot, water, a verandah and full kitchen facilities.
-There is also a spacious BBQ area near the bungalows.
-The nearby Matang Wildlife Centre offers Chalets and a ‘Longhouse’ with 8 hostel-type rooms each containing 4 beds.
-Please contact the National Parks Booking office in Kuching for the latest room rates.
+The Park HQ has 5 large chalets with 2 bedrooms (6 beds), rest houses (10 beds) and hostel (12 beds).
+The chalets are equipped with air-con and hot water, rest houses and hostel are equipped with fan, a verandah and full kitchen facilities.
+There is also a spacious BBQ area near the chalets.
+The nearby Matang Wildlife Centre offers chalets and a ‘Longhouse’ with 8 hostel-type rooms each containing 4 beds.
+Please contact the National Parks Booking Office in Kuching for the latest room rates.

 A permit is required for professional photography or filming, which should be arranged in advance with the National Park Booking Office.